ZupIT/beagle-docs/content/en/backend/get-started/using-beagle.md

 ### Step 3: Configure your BFF

-You can configure cache and serialization using the lines below, by adding them to your `application.properties`.
+You can configure serialization using the lines below, by adding them to your `application.properties`.

 {{< tabs id="T4" >}}
 {{% tab name="Micronaut" %}}